humanapp/user-interface-base/README.md

 }
 ```

-Returning `true` means the screen handled the event.
+Returning `true` from `handleScreenInput` means the screen handled the event.
 Returning `undefined` lets
-micro:bit apps UI try the screen's modal and focus routing.
+**micro:bit apps UI** try the screen's modal and focus routing.

 ## 4. Input

 The runtime works with semantic actions, not specific buttons.
+A
+`UiInputEvent` names what the user meant to do: `up`, `down`, `left`, `right`,
+`activate`, `cancel`, or `menu`.

+Input events can also include a `source` such as `microbitButton`,
+`displayShieldController`, `keyboard`, or `synthetic`, and a `phase` such as
+`pressed`, `released`, or `repeated`.
+Most screens only need `action`; use
+`phase` when release events or key repeat should behave differently from the
+initial press.

+Call `runtime.dispatchInput()` from hardware callbacks, test code, or adapter
+code.
+The runtime queues those events and delivers them on the next frame.
+The
+active screen gets first chance through `handleScreenInput()`, then the runtime
+tries modal and focus routing when the screen returns `undefined`.

-## 4. micro:bit Input Events
+## 5. Map micro:bit Input To Actions

-The runtime works with semantic actions, not specific buttons.
-Your app maps
-hardware input into actions.
+Map micro:bit button callbacks to the semantic actions your UI uses.
+For example, a simple two-button app can use A as activate and B as cancel.

 ```ts
 input.onButtonPressed(Button.A, function () {